 #1.
 Data doesn’t tell the whole story

-“Half of what we have heard about Millennials is wrong.”3 While the data we read may be statistically accurate, much of it has nothing to do with social science.
+Millennials get a bad rap.
+And though plenty of people think that they lack a strong work ethic, feel deserving of special treatment and shy away from commitment of any kind, the reality is that they are not that different from the generations that came before them.3 While the data we read may be statistically accurate, much of it has nothing to do with social science.
 Even the content that does come from social science—like the reliable statistics we read about from the Gallup Organization—while accurate, doesn’t tell the context of the Millennial experience.

 Why?
 Because these surveys don’t consider the fact that Millennials are going through a new life stage called “emerging adulthood”.
 According to Haydn Shaw, generational and cultural differences expert, recognizing that full adulthood begins at age 27 or 28 is important because, “if it’s the Millennials, then it’s a problem that needs to be fixed…if it’s a life stage, it’s a change that we need to understand and adapt to.
 And understanding that makes working together easier.”